mantidproject/mantid/docs/source/workbench/settings.rst

 Categories
 ==========

-- Choose which Algorithms categories to show in the Algorithm Toolbox.
+- Choose which Algorithm categories to show in the Algorithm Toolbox.
 - Choose which Interface categories to show in the Interfaces menu.